 Pat Filien, Capt.
 Katie Jannazo join Falcons

-Pat Filien enters his second season as the associate head coach for the Air Force women's basketball team.
+Pat Filien enters his third season as the associate head coach for the Air Force women's basketball team.

 Prior to his arrival at the Academy, Filien spent 10 years in the America East Conference as a men's basketball assistant at The University at Albany and The University of Vermont, respectively.
 During his six-year tenure at Albany, the Great Danes won two conference championships and made a pair of NCAA appearances, nearly upsetting No. 1 overall seed UConn in the first round in 2006.
 He had additional duties with regard to player development, coordination of strength & conditioning and academics.